WillTheFarmer/apache-logs-to-mysql/.github/README.md

 pm2 start watch4logs.py
 ```
 ## Execute Stored Procedures using Command Line
-If environment variables `ERROR_PROCESS`,`COMBINED_PROCESS`, `VHOST_PROCESS`, `CSV2MYSQL_PROCESS` and `USERAGENT_PROCESS` = 0 none of the 5 Stored Procedures
+Setting environment variables `ERROR_PROCESS`,`COMBINED_PROCESS`, `VHOST_PROCESS`, `CSV2MYSQL_PROCESS` and `USERAGENT_PROCESS` = 0 none of the 5 Stored Procedures
 are executed by Python Client module.
-Only the LOAD DATA commands are executed inserting raw log data in LOAD TABLES.
+Only the LOAD DATA statements are executed inserting raw log data in LOAD TABLES.
 MySQL Stored Procedures
 can be run from Command Line Client or GUI Database Tool.

 Passing 'ALL' as second parameter processes ALL files & records based process_status.
 This can be multiple importloadid values.